osmandapp/docs/content/osmand/widgets/index.md

 ---
 title: "Map Widgets"
 intro: "Widgets are User Interface elements that are displayed over the map screen & not attached to the map location.
-They provide additional information about current route, speed, altitude, recorded track & also allow to quickly interact with application."
+They provide additional information about the current route, speed, altitude, recorded track, etc. & also allow to quickly interact with the application."
 versions: '*'
 ---